 Note: Vaping can be harmful to your health as it is addictive, if you are a smoker; the best option is to choose CBD vape juice instead of nicotine.
 If you are not a smoker, best thing is not to vape.

 Vaping during Ramadan is a hot topic of debate in the Muslim community.
-Since e-cigarettes are a relatively new invention, for a lot of people it’s unclear as to whether vaping during Ramadan breaks your fast or whether it’s an acceptable behavior to partake in or if it’s prohibited by Islamic law.
+Since e-cigarettes are a relatively new invention, for a lot of people it’s unclear as to whether vaping during Ramadan breaks your fast or whether it’s acceptable behavior to partake in, or if it’s prohibited by Islamic law.
 For our Muslim readers, we’ve decided to dig deep and see if we can find anything about this topic.

 There are many things that are not allowed during fasting, but the interpretation of certain laws differs depending on the source.
 While conducting my research, I determined that some people have stricter interpretations of what is allowed than others.
 There are also some limited exceptions for the elderly, very young, or sick.

 The Islamic debate on whether or not smoking cigarettes and hookah is allowed during fasting has been raging for some time.
 The addition of electronic cigarettes to the mix has certainly not added any clarity to this debate.
 What does Islamic law say about e-cigarettes?
 Should you abstain from them during your fasting period or are they acceptable to use?

 Obviously, the Koran is not able to predict modern technology and thus can’t give direct guidance on whether it’s halal (allowed) or haram (forbidden) during the Ramadan fasting period.
 However, there is a section of the Hadith that may give some clarity:

 - A Muslim should not cause harm to anyone;

 - Muslims must always be exemplary in public;